DO NOT MISS OUT! AMAZING THINGS ARE COMING!

 "Math is hard.
 So is life."

-It makes students laugh—but it also sets the tone.
+It makes students laugh — but it also sets the tone.

 Because here's the truth: nothing in life is free.
 And one of the most effective ways I teach responsibility and accountability in my classroom is by charging students rent as part of our classroom economy.

+Not to be harsh.
+Not to punish.
 But to teach real-world habits in a low-stakes, supportive environment.

 What Are Classroom Economy Bills?

-Classroom Economy Bills act as your classroom’s currency.
-They come in different denominations and allow students to experience real-world financial situations in a way that’s age-appropriate and structured.
+Classroom economy bills act as your classroom's currency.
+They come in different denominations and allow students to experience real-world financial situations in a way that's age-appropriate and structured.

 With classroom economy bills, students can:

-• earn paychecks
+• Earn paychecks

-• pay bills (like desk rent)
+• Pay bills (like desk rent)

-• budget for rewards
+• Budget for rewards

-• practice saving or investing
+• Practice saving or investing

-This creates a mini financial system that supports both behavior management and financial literacy—without overwhelming students.
+This creates a mini financial system that supports both behavior management and financial literacy — without overwhelming students.

 Why I Charge Rent in My Classroom

-Charging rent isn’t about money—it’s about ownership.
+Charging rent isn't about money — it's about ownership.

-When students pay rent for their desks, they’re not just earning classroom currency.
-They’re learning that their space, behavior, and choices matter.
+When students pay rent for their desks, they're not just spending classroom currency.
+They're learning that their space, behavior, and choices matter.
+Here's why it works so well.

 1. Charging Rent Teaches Responsibility